Remembering The Everlasting Legacy of Sridevi Who Combined Grace And Style

 Advertisment

-Sridevi started out in Bollywood as the quintessential Bollywood heroine, who showed signs of genius even in the early part of her career.
+Sridevi started in Bollywood as the quintessential Bollywood heroine, who showed signs of genius even in the early part of her career.

 Advertisment

-After taking a break from acting, Sridevi returned to silver screen in 2012, with the movie English Vinglish.
+After taking a break from acting, Sridevi returned to the silver screen in 2012, with the movie English Vinglish.
 This very film epitomises Sridevi’s entire professional career.
-She moved us to tears, giving deapth to the character of Shashi, who despite being a home entrepreneur, is made to feel inferior by her own family, for not being able to communicate in English.
+She moved us to tears, giving depth to the character of Shashi, who despite being a home entrepreneur, is made to feel inferior by her own family, for not being able to communicate in English.
 The film was both a superhit and gave us back the Sridevi we had adored and loved.
 She followed it up with MOM, a suspense thriller about a mother out to avenge her daughter.
+Sadly, her second innings in cinema was cut short so abruptly.

 A Diva in Every Sense